cchitsiang/awesome-stars/topics.md

 - [prisma/prisma](https://github.com/prisma/prisma) - Next-generation ORM for Node.js & TypeScript | PostgreSQL, MySQL, MariaDB, SQL Server, SQLite, MongoDB and CockroachDB
 - [talariadb/talaria](https://github.com/talariadb/talaria) - TalariaDB is a distributed, highly available, and low latency time-series database for Presto
 - [mikro-orm/mikro-orm](https://github.com/mikro-orm/mikro-orm) - TypeScript ORM for Node.js based on Data Mapper, Unit of Work and Identity Map patterns.
 Supports MongoDB, MySQL, MariaDB, MS SQL Server, PostgreSQL and SQLite/libSQL databases.
-- [questdb/questdb](https://github.com/questdb/questdb) - QuestDB is an open source time-series database for fast ingest and SQL queries
+- [questdb/questdb](https://github.com/questdb/questdb) - QuestDB is a high performance, open-source, time-series database
 - [mongodb-js/vscode](https://github.com/mongodb-js/vscode) - Connect to MongoDB and Atlas and directly from your VS Code environment, navigate your databases and collections, inspect your schema and use playgrounds to prototype queries and aggregations.
 - [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.
 - [miragejs/miragejs](https://github.com/miragejs/miragejs) - A client-side server to build, test and share your JavaScript app